jpancho/BookingApp/README.md

 });
 ```

-An example of using the backend API to POST in the UI. <br>
+An example of using the backend API to POST in the UI using Axios. <br>
+Axios is a promise based HTTP client for the browser and node.js. <br>
+Most of our RESTful calls will be found under `/frontend/src/components/`.
 ```js    let addPath = 'http://localhost:3001/add';
     axios.post(addPath, newPerformer)
       .then(res => console.log(res.data));